janbar/BLOC/README.md

 The language is strongly typed and the syntax is extremely readable, which avoids misunderstandings and design ambiguities.
 The declaration and execution of functions are confined in their own context.
 Internally, BLOC supports scalar data types like boolean, integer, decimal, string, byte array, and compound types like complex, tuple and table.
-For now, it processes twice as fast as Python, and twenty as fast than Perl.
+For now, it processes twice as fast as Python and Lua, and twenty as fast than Perl.

+It is my common scripting language, running secure, fast, and as same on all platforms (MS-Windows, Linux, BSD, MacOS, Illumos, SunOS).
+By using the modules SQLite3 or MySQL, it interoperates natively with a database.
+And by using the modules sys, file, date, it makes it a powerful scripting language for everyday processing.
+Finally, it is my powerful calculator, and my replacement for the farmer *bc* or *expr*.

 ## Install BLOC
 Ubuntu packages are available in the repository `ppa:jlbarriere68/bloc`.
 You can install BLOC on Ubuntu by the following: